-3. Connect another Ethernet cable from the Ethernet port on your computer to one of the LAN ports on the router.
+3. Connect another Ethernet cable from the Ethernet port on your computer to one of the LAN ports on the back of your router.

 4. Plug the power back into your DSL or Cable modem.
-Please wait about one minute before continuing.
+Please wait at least one minute before continuing.

-5. Plug the power adapter into your router and connect to an available power outlet or surge protector.
-If the Power LED does not light up, press the Power button on the back of the router.
+5. Plug the power adapter into the power receptor on the back of your router and connect to an available power outlet or surge protector.

-6. After the router has powered up, verify that the power (green) and Internet (orange or green) LEDs are both lit.
-Please skip to page 13 to configure your router and use the manual setup procedure to configure your network and wireless settings.
-If you did not connect to the Internet, use the D-Link Setup Wizard (refer to page 14).
+6. After the router has powered up, verify that the power and Internet LEDs are both lit.
+Please skip to "Configuration" on page 13 for your router configuration choices.
+If you did not connect to the Internet, you can use the D-Link Setup Wizard (refer to "Quick Setup Wizard" on page 14).